The Serpent's Fall

 He turned to face Jack, then paused.
 As the gang member peered around the refrigerator, the long-haired man circled his index finger above his head.

-“Let’s go boys,” he said.
+“Let’s go, boys,” he said.

 The men hurried back to the dining area on his command.

-“Anything?”
-The gang leader inquired.
+“Anything?” the gang leader inquired.

-“There’s a back room behind the kitchen, but it is clean…Actually, it is filthy, but the girl isn’t there,” the one said.
+“There’s a back room behind the kitchen, but it’s clean… Actually, it is filthy, but the girl isn’t there,” the one said.

-“She is not here,” the other said.
+“She’s not here,” the other said.

 “Relax, man.
 We won’t tell anyone about your dirty room,” the gang leader said.
-“I’ll see you around…um…” He reached out and tugged at Jack’s name badge, pinned on his shirt above his apron. “…Jack.”
+“I’ll see you around… um…” He reached out and tugged at Jack’s name badge, pinned on his shirt above his apron. “…Jack.”

 The gang leader tapped Jack on the cheek before leaving the diner with his crew.